-The Environmental Forecasting for the Effective Control of Traffic (EFFECT) project was one of the pioneering projects that investigated the connection between UTCs and reductions in air pollution.
+The EFFECT project (Environmental Forecasting for the Effective Control of Traffic) was one of the pioneering projects that investigated the connection between UTCs and reductions in air pollution.
 In Maidstone, UTCs were used to create a priority strategy and gating strategy.
-For the hot spots and main roads this meant a reduction in carbon dioxide (CO2) levels, but for the side roads it always meant an increase, which was quite often more than the reduction of the hot spots and main roads.
+For the hot spots and main roads this meant a reduction in CO2 (Carbon Dioxide) levels, but for the side roads it always meant an increase, which was guite often more than the reduction of the hot spots and main roads.